mantidproject/www.mantidproject.org/source/privacy.rst

 This policy covers personally identifiable information collected or stored by the Mantid project on its servers in relation to the Project and its community.
-Consistent with the UK Data Protection Policy, the project collects and retains the least amount of personally identifiable information needed to fulfill the Projects operational needs.
+Consistent with the UK Data Protection Policy, the project collects and retains the least amount of personally identifiable information needed to fulfil the Projects operational needs.

 The Public and Collaborative Nature of the Projects